Everything about our Monster Trucks

 • Fuel Consumption: 40-60 liters per hour, depending on offroad conditions

-• Capacity: 49 people (47 passengers plus a driver and guide)
+• Capacity: 47 passengers seats, plus a driver and guide

-• Special Features: WiFi, low-range transfer case, steering on the last axle, and an ecological toilet.
+• Special Features: WiFi, low-range transfer case, steering on the last axle, and an ecological toilet, Skyline windows.

 Usage and Capabilities